mrboomer/vuecharged-template/README.md

 ### `./src/helpers`

 Keep all of your app specific helper files here.
 This is where you add functions that help you solve specific tasks that are usually reoccurring.

+### `./src/i18n`

+Internationalization should always be supported in an app even if you're only using one language.
+You never want to find yourself reworking the whole app to support other languages.
+It’s always much easier if you do it right from the beginning.
+Luckily for you, this template has got you covered.

+While this folder lets you set global translations, you should only use it as a fallback option.
+Just like each component carries its own logic, it should also carry its own translations.

 ### `./src/router/routes.js`